 The Center for Career and Professional Development (CCPD) is fantastic at helping you prepare a resume, practice interview skills, and find a job that suits your interests.
 Sign up for an appointment with a counselor!
 JobLink is our system for linking you to companies/opportunities and companies to you.
 Get signed up now and start your career early.

-Students can conduct research in a number of ways---on campus with Rensselaer faculty, with a national or regional lab, or another institution (domestic or abroad) during their away term.
+Students may conduct research in a number of ways---on campus with Rensselaer faculty, with a national or regional lab OR at another institution (domestic or abroad) during their away term.
 Opportunities can be paid or unpaid and based on the specifics of the research project.

 A form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in which students give their time, energy, and unique talents to help meet the communities needs in the following areas: